When you children are between nine and twelve you have an incredible opportunity to prepare them for adolescence.

-Sometime in the early teens, a spiritual erosion can occur, and often there is an emotional drift towards isolation.
-The teenager naturally pushes away from his parents, and if the parent allows his child to push him out of his life, the child will end up in a vulnerable place: overly influenced by peers.
+Sometime in the early teens, a spiritual erosion can occur, and often there is an emotional drift towards isolation between parents and their kids.
+The teenagers naturally push away from their parents, and if the parents allows this, the children will end up in a vulnerable place: overly influenced by peers.

-That’s why it is so important to start talking about the big issues in the ten to twelve-year-old age frame and to establish good relational connections.
+That’s why it is so important to start talking about the big issues in the 10- to 12-year-old age frame and to establish good relational connections.
 Then, as you actually face the issues later, the communication lines will be in place and you will be able to review information discussed before.

-Second, aggressively begin to shape the child’s convictions before adolescence hits in full force.
-To take this step, you probably will need to begin by discussing what convictions and standards you want to pass on to your child.
-We are amazed at how many moms and dads have never had a focused conversation on what the specific boundaries and standards will be for their child during the preadolescent and teen years.
+2. Aggressively begin to shape the children’s convictions before adolescence hits in full force.
+To take this step, you probably will need to begin by discussing what convictions and standards you want to pass on to your children.
+We are amazed at how many moms and dads have never had a focused conversation on what the specific boundaries and standards will be for their children during the preadolescent and teen years.

 Have you and your spouse talked about dating, driving, jobs, grades, curfews, friends, and after school activities?
-We promise this: If you don’t nail down your own convictions ahead of time, your teenager and his peer group will establish their own!
+We promise this: If you don’t nail down your own convictions ahead of time, your teenagers and their peer group will establish their own!

-Whatever you do, we guarantee one thing: It will be one of the best investments ever made in the future success of your child.
+Whatever you do, we guarantee one thing: It will be one of the best investments ever made in the future success of your children.